ibexa/documentation-developer/docs/api/general_rest_usage.md

 #### 501 Not Implemented

 Returned when the requested method has not yet been implemented.
-As of eZ Publish 5.0, most of User, User group, Content, Location and Content Type have been implemented.
+For eZ Platform, most of Users, User groups, Content items, Locations and Content Types have been implemented.
 Some of their methods, as well as other features, may return a 501.

 #### 404 Not Found

 Returned when the request failed because the request object was not found.
-You should be familiar with this one.

 #### 405 Method Not Allowed